charleslemaire0/TeenAstro/libraries/OneButton/README.md

 | `setPressMs(int)`       | `800 msec` | Duration to hold a button to trigger a long press.            |

-You may change these default values but be aware that when you specify too short times it is hard to click twice or you will create a press instead of a click.
+You may change these default values but be aware that when you specify too short times it is hard to click twice or you will create a long press instead of a click.

 The former functions `setDebounceTicks`, `setClickTicks` and `setPressTicks` are marked deprecated.
 The term `Ticks` in these functions where confusing.
 Replace them with the ...Ms function calls.
 There is no functional change on them.

+Set debounce ms to a negative value to only debounce on release. `setDebounceMs(-25);` will immediately update to a pressed state, and will debounce for 25ms going into the released state.
+This will expidite the `attachPress` callback function to run instantly.

 ### Additional Functions